droglenc/NCMTH107/modules/CE/NormalDist_CE1.md

 ## Normal Distribution Characteristics

-1. Use `snorm()` from `NCStats` to answer the following questions.  [*Hint: Click the gear icon, uncheck 'Show PDF & CDF', and then use the slider bars to answer the two questions below.*]
+1. Use `snorm()` from `NCStats` to answer the following questions.  [*Hint: Click the gear icon and then use the slider bars to answer the two questions below.*]
-    1. Describe what happens to the normal distribution if &mu; is increased?
+    1. What happens to the normal distribution if &mu; is increased?
-    1. Describe what happens to the normal distribution if &sigma; is increased?
+    1. What happens to the normal distribution if &sigma; is increased?

 1. For each situation below, (i) identify &mu;, (ii) identify &sigma;, and (iii) draw the normal distribution with an approximately accurate scale on the x-axis.
     1. X~N(75,10)